 - 5 teaspoons lemon juice

-- 7 tablespoons melted duck fat or goose fat
+- 7 tablespoons melted duck fat

 - 3 tablespoons melted unsalted butter